ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/ndf-rt/Readme.md

     In the last step, all mapped pairs are written into the TSV file.

-The last mapping, is the NDF-RT drug, mechanism of action, physiologic effect, and pharmacokinetics are mapped to pharmacological class.
+The last mapping, is the NDF-RT drug, mechanism of action, physiologic effect, and pharmacokinetics are mapped to pharmacological class (PC).
-    First, a query is added to the cypher file which deletes all PC from the database.
-    Then for all of the labels (except for drug) the TSF file is generated.
-Additionally, the cypher query to integrate the information into the database is added to the cypher file.
-Then the information is loaded into the program and prepared to add to the TSV file.
-    The drug is similar with the exception that the drug is also mapped to the other PC by name.
-So, instead of one TSV file, there are two one for mapped and one for new nodes.
+    First, all PCs from PharMeBINet are loaded, and the important information is written into a dictionary.
+    Then for each NDF-RT label, first, the TSV file and the cypher query are prepared.
+    Next,  the nodes for each label are loaded and mapped with the NDF-RT id.
+The second mapping is name mapping.
+All mapping pairs are written into the TSV file.
+    From the drug only with "\[EPC\]" in their name are mapped to PC with NDF-RT id.

 Then the mapping information and new nodes are integrated into the database with the cypher-shell.